xbach/docs/trezor-faq/overview.rst

 Which coins are currently supported?
 ------------------------------------

-At this moment it is Bitcoin, Ethereum, Ethereum Classic, ZCash, Litecoin, Namecoin, Dogecoin, Dash and Testnet.
-Please check up to date list at our `repository <https://github.com/trezor/trezor-mcu/blob/master/firmware/coins.c#L28>`_.
+At this moment it is Bitcoin, Ethereum (+ all ERC-20 tokens), Ethereum Classic, ZCash, Litecoin, Namecoin, Dogecoin, Dash and Bitcoin Testnet.

 Please check the `TREZOR Apps <../trezor-apps/index.html>`_ for detailed information about the wallets supporting TREZOR